rayandasoriya/100DaysOfCode/README.md

 2. The problem is related to insert a new interval into the intervals.
 Refer to Day32/Problem 2.pdf for detailed information.

+## Day 33
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to finding the number of decoded ways of a string.
+Refer to Day33/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to finding the surrounded regions.
+Refer to Day33/Problem 2.pdf for detailed information.